-Go to main content
+Skip to main content

 Concrete jungles and formidable green spaces come together between skyscrapers and botanical gardens in Singapore!
 Whether you’re strolling past the Supertrees at the Gardens by the Bay or simply admiring the spectacular architecture of the Marina Bay Sands hotel in the Downtown Core, discover everything that make this global financial centre tick as a tourist destination.

-Visit Singapore: Get started
+Visit Singapore: get started

 Begin your journey straight off the tarmac at the Jewel Changi Airport!
 Boasting the title of best airport in the world, its facilities include ten stories of high-end outlets, an IMAX movie theatre, a theme park, and the world’s tallest indoor waterfall.
 Other things do in Singapore include scuba diving with sea horses, sea turtles and more in the Southern Islands or taking a night safari in Mandai—the first of its kind to ever exist in the world—located adjacent to the Singapore Zoo and Bird Paradise.